Breakdown of the Wiedemann-Franz law in an interacting quantum Hall metamaterial

-The total power $P_\mathrm{\gamma}^k=\sum_\ell P_{\gamma,\ell}^k$ emitted in the left channels is:
+The total power $P_\mathrm{\mathrm{L}}^k=\sum_\ell P_{\mathrm{L},\ell}^k$ emitted in the left channels is:

 with $\kappa_0=\pi^2k_\mathrm{B}^2/6h$.
-The contribution of the $(N-1)$ LN modes amounts to $(N-1)\kappa_0T_k^2$, while the rest is made of SN/C contributions that involve all temperatures \cite{SM}.
+The contribution of the $(N-1)$ LN modes amounts to $(N-1)\kappa_0T_k^2$, while the rest is made of SN/C contributions that involve all temperatures (see Supplemental Material \cite{SM}).
 Likewise, the power radiated to the right is:

 where we highlight the power emission asymmetry, which vanishes for $k\approx(M+1)/2$, for an island in the middle of the chain where electromagnetic environments are symmetric, which results in equal feedback from both sides.
 Note that we recover, for $N=1$, an emitted power scaling linearly with the chain's size $M$ in the middle of the chain in the large chain limit, just like the "open BC case" of Ref. \cite{StäblerPRR2024}.
-The temperature profile of the chain is obtained from the power balance for each island, neglecting electron-phonon heat flow: $P_\mathrm{L}^k+P_\mathrm{R}^k=P_\mathrm{L}^{k+1}+P_\mathrm{R}^{k-1}$, with boundary conditions $P_\mathrm{R}^0=N\kappa_0T_\mathrm{S}^2,\,P_\mathrm{L}^{M+1}=N\kappa_{0}T_\mathrm{D}^2$ (source/drain are assumed to have infinite capacitance and are not constrained by a frozen charge).
-We obtain the following diffusion equation: